Simplification of the EU's Common Agricultural Policy (CAP)

 What is simplification?

 Simplification of the Common Agricultural Policy (CAP) is part of the EU's overall strategy for better regulation.
-The EU aims to simplify and reduce EU legislation wherever possible, cutting red tape and reducing the regulatory burden on businesses and citizens.
+The EU aims to simplify and reduce EU legislation wherever possible, cutting red tape and reducing the regulatory burden on businesses, citizens and public administrations.

 Reform of the Common Agricultural Policy